Amazingly, our sign survived Hurricane Ian — It’s indeed a “sign” of our resilience!

 One month later and it seems as though the world has already moved on from Hurricane Ian, but for those of us who live and work on Sanibel Island, our efforts have just begun.

-It’s difficult to describe what we’ve been through the past 30 days; the initial stages of shock and grief have been replaced by physically grueling days, colossally wide emotional swings and levels of just sheer exhaustion.
+It’s difficult to describe what we’ve been through the past 30 days; the initial stages of shock and grief have been replaced by physically grueling days, colossally wide emotional swings and countless levels of just sheer exhaustion.

 The scale and scope of rebuilding has begun to settle in.